Whisper a Prayer: Commercial reception

-Whisper a Prayer debuted and peaked at number twenty on the UK Albums Chart making it her second top twenty appearance on the chart.
-In its second week the album dropped one place to twenty-one and thirty in its third before making its last appearance on the chart at number sixty-one in its fourth week.
-In the US, Whisper a Prayer peaked at ninety-nine on the Top R&B/Hip-Hop Albums chart, where it spent a single week.
-It is Paris' last album to appear on any Billboard chart.
+Whisper a Prayer debuted and peaked at number 20 on the UK Albums Chart making it her second top 20 appearance on the chart.
+In its second week the album dropped one place to 21 and 30 in its third before making its last appearance on the chart at number 61 in its fourth week.
+By August 1993, the album had sold 15,000 copies in the UK, but was her best selling album in the US where it peaked at 99 on the Top R&B/Hip-Hop Albums chart — making it Paris' last album to appear on any Billboard chart.

 Singles

 Four singles were released from Whisper a Prayer, the first being the Narada Michael Walden production "I Never Felt Like This Before", written by Walden and Sally Jo Dakota.
-"I Never Felt Like This Before" debuted at number twenty-three on the UK Singles Chart, rising and peaking at number fifteen in its second week, becoming Paris' third and last top twenty appearance on the chart after 1989's "Where is the Love" with Will Downing.
+"I Never Felt Like This Before" debuted at number 23 on the UK Singles Chart, rising and peaking at number 15 in its second week, becoming Paris' third and last top twenty appearance on the chart after 1989's "Where is the Love" with Will Downing.

-Walden also produced the second single, "I Wanna Hold on to You", which debuted and peaked at number twenty-seven on the UK Singles Chart whilst in the US, it peaked at forty-six on the Hot R&B/Hip-Hop Songs chart.
+Walden also produced the second single, "I Wanna Hold on to You", which debuted and peaked at number 27 on the UK Singles Chart whilst in the US, it peaked at 46 on the Hot R&B/Hip-Hop Songs chart.
 A music video for "I Wanna Hold on to You" was directed by Matthew Rolston.
-Third and fourth singles "Two in a Million" and title track "Whisper a Prayer" were minor successes in the UK peaking at fifty-one and sixty-five respectively.
-"Whisper a Prayer" was also Paris' last charting single in the US, debuting and peaking at twenty-two on the Bubbling Under R&B/Hip-Hop Songs chart on October 23, 1993.
+Third and fourth singles "Two in a Million" and title track "Whisper a Prayer" were minor successes in the UK peaking at 51 and 65 respectively.
+"Whisper a Prayer" was also Paris' last charting single in the US, debuting and peaking at 22 on the Bubbling Under R&B/Hip-Hop Songs chart on October 23, 1993.
 "I Wanna Hold on to You" was sampled by 2Pac on "Nothing to Lose", posthumously released on the album R U Still Down?
 (Remember Me).